-- ▶ Supplement and feed cows to maintain or improve body condition prior to the breeding season (cows should be in moderate body condition by the start of the breeding season to maximize fertility). - ▶ For thin, young cows, consider feeding fat to improve rebreeding rates.
-Research indicates that when feeding about 0.4 lb. per head per day of a plant source (soybean, sunflower, safflower oils), fat can increase first-service conception and pregnancy rates (0% to 15%).
-Feeding fat can be effective both before and after calving.
-Consult your nutritionist. - ► Mineral supplementation should include greater levels of magnesium [intake should be between 15 and 30 grams (g) per head per day, or at least 11% of the mineral mix] for grass tetany prevention. - ▶Plan your breeding season, both AI and natural service.
+- Manage cows to maintain or improve body condition prior to the breeding season (cows should be in moderate body condition by the start of the breeding season to maximize fertility). - For thin, young cows, consider feeding systems that will increase energy intake to improve rebreeding rates.
+Consult your nutritionist. - Mineral supplementation should include greater levels of magnesium [intake should be between 15 and 30 g per head per day, or at least 11% of the mineral mix] for grass tetany prevention. - ▶ Plan your breeding season, both AI and natural service.
 Make sure all supplies and semen are on hand prior to the breeding season.
+Review proper semen handling and AI breeding techniques to maximize your efforts.
+Use approved heat synchronization programs (check with semen suppliers, Extension faculty, herd consultants).
 For natural-service programs, assign yearling bulls to 10-15 cows; 2- and 3-year-old bulls to 20-25 cows; and older bulls to 25-40 cows.
-Breeding for 65 days should be long enough; less than 90 days is a key sign of good management.
-Some suggest the service capacity of a yearling bull (less than 24 months) is equal to his age in months at turnout. - ▶Bulls should be in good body condition prior to the breeding season.
+Some suggest the service capacity of a yearling bull (less than 24 months) is equal to his age in months at turnout.
+A natural breeding season from 60 to 90 days should be optimal. - Bulls should be in good body condition prior to the breeding season.
 Thin bulls can run out of stamina.
-Now is the time to make sure bulls are physically capable of performing for the upcoming summer breeding season. - ▶ Breeding soundness examinations are recommended for all bulls. - ► Consider using estrus synchronization and AI.
-Several synchronization systems to overcome anestrus are available.
-Selection depends on labor, facility and implementation costs. - ▶ Breed replacement heifers so they will calve when forage resources will allow them to grow, milk and return to estrus.
-Some producers will breed heifers three weeks prior to the mature cow herd to give them a greater chance to rebreed as 2-year-olds; others will match forage resources to reduce costs. - ► Maintain top management concerning calf scours (sanitary conditions, early detection, electrolyte/dehydration therapy). - ► Vaccinate calves as per veterinarian consultation.
+Now is the time to make sure bulls are physically capable of performing for the upcoming summer breeding season. - Perform breeding soundness examinations on all bulls.
+Check for aftereffects of frostbite. - Breed replacement heifers so they will calve when forage resources will allow them to grow, milk and return to estrus when 2-year-olds.
+Some producers will breed heifers three weeks prior to the mature cow herd to give them a greater chance to rebreed as 2-year-olds; others will match forage resources to reduce costs. - Maintain top management concerning calf scours (sanitary conditions, early detection, electrolyte/dehydration therapy). - Vaccinate calves as per veterinarian consultation.
 Castrate males that are not candidates for breeding stock prior to pasture turnout.
-Implant calves that will be sold at weaning and that will not be enrolled in a natural program.
+Implant calves that are not candidates for herd replacement when greater than 90 days of age unless they will be enrolled in a natural program.

-- ► Wait to apply fly control until critical numbers are reached (100-200 horn flies per animal). - ▶Deworm cows and bulls if needed.
-Expect performance response to be variable, dependent on location, weather, grazing system, history, infestation level and management. - ► Use prescribed burning techniques to eradicate Eastern Red Cedar trees and improve forage quality. - ▶Good fences make good neighbors.
-Summer pastures should have had fences checked, repaired or replaced by now. - ► Check equipment (sprayers, dust bags, oilers and haying equipment) and repair or replace as needed.
+- ► Wait to apply fly control until critical numbers are reached (100-200 horn flies per animal). - Deworm cows and bulls if needed.
+Expect performance response to be variable, dependent on location, weather, grazing system, history, infestation level and management. - ► Use prescribed burning techniques to eradicate Eastern Red Cedar trees and improve forage quality. - Good fences make good neighbors.
+Summer pastures should have had fences checked, repaired or replaced by now. - Check equipment (sprayers, dust bags, oilers and haying equipment) and repair or replace as needed.
 Have spare parts on hand; downtime can make a large difference in hay quality.